XcalableMP/manual/en/align.rst

     !$xmp align a(i) with t(i)

 The align construct aligns the owner node of a[i] with t(i), a distributed template.
-As a result, array a is distributed among the node group p.
+As a result, array a is distributed among the node set p.

 .. image:: ../img/align/1dim.png